Periodic solutions and invariant torus in the R\"ossler System: Stability of Periodic Solutions

-where $A_0= D{\bg_1}(\bz_0)$.
-If the matrix $A_0$ is hyperbolic, i.e. $A_0$ has no eigenvalues over the imaginary axis of the complex plane, then the stability of the solution $\bx(t,\bz(\e),\e)$ can be determined by the following result. \begin{theorem}[\cite{verh}] Consider the differential system \eqref{tm13} and suppose that the conditions of theorem \ref{CAT} are satisfied for $l=1$.
+The next result provides the stability of the periodic solution $\f(t,\e)$ when the matrix $A_0$ is hyperbolic, that is, it has no eigenvalues over the imaginary axis of the complex plane: \begin{theorem}[\cite{verh}] Consider the differential system \eqref{tm13} and suppose that the conditions of Theorem \ref{CAT} are satisfied for $m=1$.
 If all eigenvalues of $D{\bg_1}(\bz^*)$ have negative real parts, then the corresponding periodic solution $\varphi(t, \e)$ of system \eqref{tm13} is asymptotically stable for $\e>0$ sufficiently small.
-Conversely, if one of the eigenvalues has positive real part, then $\varphi(t,\e)$ is unstable. \end{theorem} This theorem will be used for studying the stability of the periodic solutions detected in proposition \eqref{p3}.
+Conversely, if one of the eigenvalues has positive real part, then $\varphi(t,\e)$ is unstable. \end{theorem} This theorem will be used for studying the stability of the periodic solutions detected in Proposition \eqref{p3}.